jacobian/djangobook.com/chapter02.rst

 Django works with Oracle Database Server versions 9i and higher.

 If you're using Oracle, you'll need to install the ``cx_Oracle`` library, available at http://cx-oracle.sourceforge.net/.
 Use version 4.3.1 or higher, but avoid version 5.0 due to a bug in that version of the driver.
+Version 5.0.1 resolved the bug, however, so you can choose a higher version as well.

 Using Django Without a Database
 -------------------------------